SuadeLabs/fire/extensions/documentation/properties/outstanding_principal.md

 ---

-Total unpaid principal balance of loans
+Total unpaid principal balance of loans as of the first charge-off event.
+Excludes accrued interest and fees.

 For additional details refer to: https://www.federalreserve.gov/apps/reportingforms/Report/Index/FR_Y-14Q